-Police shooting victim: ‘I don’t ever want to go back to that state’
+Police shot him and blew up his house.
+He says he’s ‘thankful to be alive.’

 Grendell continues to use a feeding tube and have trouble hearing but is able to attend to his daily medical needs, according to testimony.

+He was expected to stay with a friend for a few days before moving to an apartment to live independently, his attorney David Bate of Bangor told reporters outside the courthouse.
+Grendell’s probation officer will have to approve where he lives.

-He answered a series of questions from Superior Court Justice Ann Murray in a clear voice.
+Grendell answered a series of questions from Superior Court Justice Ann Murray in a clear voice.

 “I don’t ever want to go back to that state where I was when all this happened,” Grendell told the judge.
 He said he wants to continue mental health treatment at Acadia Hospital in Bangor.

-“I’m grateful that nobody else got hurt and I’m thankful to be alive,” Grendell told the judge.
+“I’m grateful that nobody else got hurt, and I’m thankful to be alive,” Grendell told the judge.

+[The aftermath of police blowing up a Maine man’s home with a bomb robot]

-He also told Murray he was discharged Friday morning from Riverview Psychiatric Center in Augusta.
+He also told Murray he was discharged Friday morning from Riverview Psychiatric Center in Augusta after being held there for 38 days.

 Grendell pleaded no contest to one count each of reckless conduct with a dangerous weapon and criminal threatening with a dangerous weapon, both Class C crimes.
 In exchange for his pleas, Penobscot County Deputy District Attorney Marianne Lynch will dismiss one count of attempted murder, a Class A crime.